Root Rot Treatment: 7 Steps to Save a Dying Plant Fast

 • Total leaves lost: 6

-Golden Pothos plant before and after root rot treatment showing recovery
+Golden Pothos before and after root rot treatment showing recovery

 What I Learned